Saru99034/Webscraping-AppliedML-Sarujan_DENSON-Yahya_EL_OUDOUNI-Mohamed_Houssem_REZGUI_DIA2/README.md

    streamlit run app.py
    ```
 4. Access the app through the URL provided in the terminal (e.g., http://localhost:8501).

+## Files in the Repository

+* app.py: The main Python file for the Streamlit app.
+* paris_hotels_final.csv: Contains hotel data retrieved from the Amadeus API.
+* paris_restaurants_final.csv: Contains restaurant data scraped from TheFork.fr.
+* Webscraping_for_TheFork.ipynb: Jupyter notebook for scraping restaurant data.
+* requirements.txt: Contains the list of required Python libraries.
+* README.md: This file, detailing the project.

 ## Overview of the application